Content

 Abstract:

-Building on these foundations, the anticipated contributions target emerging hardware: legs with actuated toes, biarticular/co-actuated joints, distal-mass-reducing remote actuation, and compliant, closed-chain transmissions whose dynamics are difficult to capture in high-throughput parallelized open-chain simulators.
-We pro- pose an RL framework that retains training speed while injecting missing kinodynamic priors via action parameterization, actuator and battery electromechanical models, and impact-mitigation strategies for reliable sim-to-real transfer.
-The frame- work will be validated on Staccatoe, a 6-DoF anthropomorphic robotic leg with an actuated toe and belt-driven closed chains, aiming for continuous hopping on hardware; and extended to Prestoe, a full humanoid platform, to quantify how toe actuation affects efficiency, robustness, and impact handling during dynamic locomotion.
-Together, these contributions aim to advance the adaptability and reliability of legged robots, enabling their deployment in increasingly dynamic and unstructured real-world settings.
+Building on these foundations, anticipated contributions target emerging hardware whose dynamics are difficult to capture in current high-throughput simulators, such as legs with actuated toes, co-actuated joints, remote actuation, and compliant, closed-chain transmissions.
+We propose an RL framework that retains training speed while injecting missing kinodynamic priors via action parameterizations and introducing actuator and battery models for reliable sim-to-real transfer.
+The framework will be validated on StaccaToe, a 6-DoF robotic leg, on jumping and continuous hopping tasks.
+We will then extend this framework to work with a 23-DoF full humanoid platform, PresToe, which leverages StaccaToe’s leg design, including its actuated toe joints, to study how toe actuation affects efficiency and robustness during dynamic locomotion.
+Together, these contributions aim to advance the adaptability and reliability of legged robots for deployment in dynamic, unstructured real-world settings.

 Advisor: